neri/pngss/README.md

-# pngss: An implementation of PNG Encoder and Decoder
+# pngss: A subset implementation of PNG Encoder and Decoder

 ## Features